BrunoDatoMeneses/AMOEBA3/AMOEBAonAMAK/README.md

 # AMOEBA on AMAK
 An AMOEBA3 port on AMAK.

-## Install with Eclipse
-Import AMOEBAonAMAK and amak as eclipse projects, add amak as a project dependency for AMOEBAonAMAK.
-Add *jdom2* and *apache commons math* as jar dependencies.

 ## Quick start
 ```Java
 // Create a world and a studied system for your amoeba